 Then pour in the egg beaters and bake for 25-30 minutes on 350 degrees.
 Voila – breakfast for the whole family for a week!💫

 Honestly, I’m not a big breakfast person.
-Usually a cup of coffee is all I require.☕️ I’m barely coherent enough to scoop coffee grounds – there’s just no way I can scramble eggs or stir oatmeal.
-I think if I had something pre-made that was healthy and delicious, I would be more motivated to take part in this morning feeding ritual.🍴 #morningsarentmyjam
+Usually a hit of this bulletproof coffee recipe is all I require.☕️ I’m barely coherent enough to scoop coffee grounds – there’s just no way I can scramble eggs or stir oatmeal.
+I think if I had something pre-made that was good for me and delicious, I would be more motivated to take part in this morning feeding ritual.🍴 #morningsarentmyjam

 Woohoo!
 You got this!🙌 Happy New Year!🎊🎉